May 4, 2012

-Sundt Construction, Inc. is pleased to announce that Tom Auay-Fuay (pronounced Away-Fay) has joined our team as a preconstruction project manager in the Tempe office.
-With more than two decades of industry experience, Tom will assist in the preconstruction efforts in the Southwest with a special focus on mining and industrial projects.
+Sundt Construction, Inc. is pleased to announce Ted Aadland as an area manager in the Northwest.
+Based out of Portland, Ted will help grow the company while overseeing existing projects and procuring new work in Oregon, Washington and the surrounding region.
 (Learn more here).
 Since Sundt believes that our people are the core of what we do, we wanted to get to know our latest addition.
-We recently spent a little time talking with Tom, and this is what we learned.
+We recently spent a little time talking with Ted, and this is what we learned.

-When you’re not at work, how do you spend your time?
+When you are not at work, how do you spend your time?